 By Gregory Cheng, RPT

 When I was a young technician, one of my first jobs was working in a shop rebuilding pianos and prepping floor pianos.
-I was fortunate to work with a lot of well-educated piano technicians and rebuilders.
+I was fortunate to work with many well-educated piano technicians and rebuilders.
 Early on, I was intimidated by the knowledge and experience these people had and felt I needed to catch up - and catch up fast.
 My mentor pointed me to a few books I should read, which then dropped me into a rabbit hole of books and cataloged knowledge that I didn’t think was even available.

 Theoretical book knowledge will never replace hands-on physical experience.
 However, the insights you gain from book knowledge will give you a richer, deeper understanding of piano technology, and will increase your skillset, enhance your hands-on experience, and set you a level apart from most technicians with factual, sight-able knowledge.